 Debian/Ubuntu users can install them with apt:

-sudo apt-get install libcppunit-dev libcppunit-1.13-0 uuid-dev pkg-config libncurses5-dev libtool autoconf automake g++ libmicrohttpd-dev \ libmicrohttpd10 protobuf-compiler libprotobuf-lite8 python-protobuf libprotobuf-dev libprotoc-dev zlib1g-dev bison flex make libftdi-dev libftdi1 libusb-1.0-0-dev liblo-dev libavahi-client-dev
+sudo apt-get install libcppunit-dev libcppunit-1.13-0 uuid-dev pkg-config libncurses5-dev libtool autoconf automake g++ libmicrohttpd-dev libmicrohttpd10 protobuf-compiler libprotobuf-lite10 python-protobuf libprotobuf-dev libprotoc-dev zlib1g-dev bison flex make libftdi-dev libftdi1 libusb-1.0-0-dev liblo-dev libavahi-client-dev python-numpy

 Note: Some distributions may offer older versions of packages.
-For example, libprotobuf-lite6 oribprotobuf-lite7 instead of libprotobuf-lite8.
+For example, libprotobuf-lite6 or libprotobuf-lite7 instead of libprotobuf-lite8.

 If you’re using Ubuntu 12.04 or later you can just use the command above.
 In earlier versions of Ubuntu the version of libprotobuf is too old, so you’ll need to install them by hand.
 You may also need to install an older version of libmicrohttpd (libmicrohttpd9 rather than libmicrohttpd10).